worlddemocrats/federation/README.md

 ## Contact

 If you have any questions, concerns, or suggestions, we welcome you to reach out to us at info@worlddemocrats.org.
-Our team, including our Founder [Blaise Konya](mailto:blaise.konya@worlddemocrats.org) is here to help and listen.
+Our team, including our Founder, [Blaise Konya](mailto:blaise.konya@worlddemocrats.org), is here to help and listen.

 ## License

 This project is licensed under the [Creative Commons CC0 1.0 Universal License](https://github.com/worlddemocrats/federation/blob/main/LICENSE).
-It allows anyone to use, adapt, and share our resources without restrictions, including for commercial purposes.
+It allows anyone to use, adapt, and share our documents without restrictions, including for commercial purposes.
 We believe in the power of shared knowledge and open collaboration.